pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 2. `onStart()`: This method gets called after `onCreate()` and before `onResume()`.
 It is used to prepare the Activity to become visible on the screen.
 This includes creating and starting animations, connecting to external resources, and initializing UI components.
 Once `onStart()` is completed, the Activity becomes visible to the user.

 In summary, `onCreate()` is used for initial setup and `onStart()` is used for preparing the Activity to become visible.

+# What is the difference between RelativeLayout, LinearLayout and ConstraintLayout?

+RelativeLayout, LinearLayout, and ConstraintLayout are all layout managers in Android that can be used to arrange views on the screen.

+LinearLayout is a simple layout manager that arranges views in either a horizontal or vertical orientation.
+Views can be evenly distributed along the orientation, or can be given specific weights to allocate more space.

+RelativeLayout is another layout manager that arranges views relative to each other.
+Views can be positioned relative to the parent or to other views, and can be aligned in different ways.

+ConstraintLayout is a more complex layout manager that provides a flexible way to arrange views by using constraints to define relationships between views.
+With ConstraintLayout, you can position views relative to each other and to the parent, and you can specify constraints that define how views should be sized and positioned.

+The main difference between these layout managers is the level of control and flexibility they offer.
+LinearLayout is simple and easy to use, but can be limiting for more complex layouts.
+RelativeLayout offers more flexibility, but can be more difficult to use when dealing with many views.
+ConstraintLayout is the most flexible, but also has the steepest learning curve due to its complexity.

+RelativeLayout and ConstraintLayout are not the same.
+They are both types of layout managers in Android, but they have different features and capabilities.

+RelativeLayout is a simple layout manager that allows you to position views relative to each other, or to the parent layout.
+You can use attributes like android:layout_alignParentTop, android:layout_alignParentLeft, and android:layout_below to position views within a RelativeLayout.
+However, RelativeLayout can become complex and difficult to maintain if you have a lot of nested views.

+ConstraintLayout, on the other hand, is a more powerful and flexible layout manager that allows you to create complex layouts with a flat view hierarchy.
+It allows you to specify constraints between views, and uses a set of rules to position views relative to each other.
+This makes it easier to create more complex layouts without nesting views, which can lead to improved performance and easier maintenance.

+# How does RecyclerView work internally?

+RecyclerView is a UI component in Android that allows for the efficient display of large datasets in a scrollable list or grid.
+It is designed to handle large datasets by efficiently recycling the views that are no longer visible on the screen.

+Internally, RecyclerView is composed of several key components:

+1. **LayoutManager**: Determines how items are positioned and laid out in the RecyclerView.
+There are several built-in LayoutManagers provided by Android, including LinearLayoutManager, GridLayoutManager, and StaggeredGridLayoutManager.

+2. **Adapter**: Provides the data to be displayed in the RecyclerView, and creates and binds the views to the data.
+The Adapter is responsible for creating and recycling the view holders that hold the views.

+3. **ViewHolder**: Holds the views that make up a single item in the RecyclerView.
+RecyclerView uses a ViewHolder pattern to recycle views, so that new views are only created when necessary.

+4. **ItemAnimator**: Animates changes to the items in the RecyclerView, such as when items are added, removed, or moved.

+5. **ItemDecoration**: Adds decorations, such as dividers or spacing, to the items in the RecyclerView.

+When a RecyclerView is first created, it creates a number of ViewHolders and LayoutManager starts creating views as per the layout.
+When the user scrolls the list, the RecyclerView calls the Adapter to bind new data to the ViewHolder for the item that has come into view, while the ViewHolder for the item that has just gone out of view is recycled and reused for the new item.

+Overall, the RecyclerView is designed to efficiently handle large datasets by only creating and rendering the views that are visible on the screen, and by recycling the views that are no longer visible.
+This makes it a more efficient alternative to the older ListView and GridView components.